parsaeisa/Notes/DevOps/kubernetes.md

 ## Job

 You can define a job for k8s that is executed in a cron job timing .

-grpc load balancing :
-* kube resolver
-* connection pool

-grpc just sends a single TCP connection and handles every thing in it . like redis pipe .

 In this document I want to talk about what to do exactly with k8s.
 ## Deploy